joblib/joblib/doc/parallel_numpy.rst

   [False, False, True]

-By default the data is dumped to the ``/dev/shm`` shared-memory partition if it exists and writeable (typically the case under Linux).
+By default the data is dumped to the ``/dev/shm`` shared-memory partition if it exists and is writable (typically the case under Linux).
 Otherwise the operating system's temporary folder is used.
 The location of the temporary data files can be customized by passing a ``temp_folder`` argument to the ``Parallel`` constructor.

 Passing ``max_nbytes=None`` makes it possible to disable the automated array to memmap conversion.